 The other person can help you by asking the right questions, digging deeper where the bad feeling comes from.
 Digging all the way down to the root of the problem while getting to know yourself and each other much better.
 Once you know the problem, you can work out a solution.
-Communication, communication and communication.
+Communication, communication, and communication.
 This way the other person feels involved and you strengthen the ties.

 Let’s see an example; I felt frustrated with Suzy because once she ate the whole bag of snacks we bought together.
 In my mind, she didn’t consider that I might want to have some too and I thought she was selfish.
 What really happened, is that she saw I had no reaction to her eating all the food and as she was still hungry, she ate it.
 The lack of communication left a bad taste in my mouth.

 Then one night we talked about it and she told me, she never thought this was an issue, as she would not mind if I did the same.
 She doesn’t care about who eats what as long as we both have food.
 Fair explanation and it made me understand her perspective.
-Then it was my turn to clarify, so I explained her that I’m passionate about food and eating and when I see my half disappearing, I feel offended.
-Fair question would be, why didn’t I ask her to stop eating?
-The reason was because she was still hungry and what kind of person would I be if I took the food from her hands saying it’s mine.
+Then it was my turn to clarify, so I explained to her that I’m passionate about food and eating and when I see my half disappearing, I feel offended.
+A fair question would be, why didn’t I ask her to stop eating?
+The reason was that she was still hungry and what kind of person would I be if I took the food from her hands saying it’s mine.
 Later she said that would have been totally fine with her as she takes full responsibility for not buying enough for herself.

 Another underlying cause for my frustration was having my choice being taken away.
-If I have half the snacks, I get to choose to share it, or keep it to myself for later.
-Unfortunately I always feel stranded when my choice is taken away.
+If I have half the snacks, I get to choose to share it or keep it to myself for later.
+Unfortunately, I always feel stranded when my choice is taken away.
 Suddenly it dawned on us what the problem was.

-The importance of food and choices has very different weight for Suzy and for me.
+The importance of food and choices has a very different weight for Suzy and for me.
 It was never about not caring, it was about different values and point of views.
 Speaking our mind took my frustration away completely, helped me to learn about Suzy and the other way around, and we tear down a wall of conflict for the future together.
 She was very understanding and cooperative all because of communication.
 People can’t read your mind, so speak it!

 You are right, I’m sorry